d-bl/GroundForge/docs/help/Change-tiles.md

 * Start with the "alternating" layout on the right, then nudge the tiles until the corners _overlap_ with the following steps.
   * Move the purple tile with the black arrows in north-west direction until you have proper diagonals.
-  * Then move the green tile to the north-east get the diagonals together.
+  * Then move the green tile to the north-east to get the diagonals together.
   * The overlap can cause unexpected behaviour.
     Fix this by changing the bottom corners to "-" in the input field.
     Note thate these stitches become faint.